A specialist approach built on safety, support and stability

-Elmbank comprises of both a learning centre and children’s home which accommodates up to five young people, all of whom are female and have experienced trauma.
+Elmbank Trauma Centre is located in a rural location in the North East of England.
+The integrated provision, which comprises both a learning centre and children’s home, accommodates up to 5 young people - all of whom are female and have experienced trauma.

-The typical length of placement is between 12 to 18 months, during which time each young person follows a highly personalised and structured treatment pathway which clearly identifies key milestones enabling progress to be recognised and, importantly, celebrated.
+The typical length of placement is between 12 to 18 months, during which time each young person follows a highly personalised and structured treatment pathway that identifies key milestones enabling progress to be recognised and, importantly, celebrated.

-Following the successful completion of the treatment programme young people will often step-down to one of our other settings or return to their home communities, dependent upon their personal circumstances.
+Following the successful completion of the treatment programme, young people will often step-down to one of our other settings or return to their home communities, dependent upon their circumstances.

-Most young people are likely to be traumatised due to CSE, compounded in some cases by other traumatic experiences such as neglect, and physical and domestic violence.
-Traumatic experiences mean that these young people are very vulnerable, with substance abuse, self-harm, depression, violent behaviour, low self-esteem, and sleep and eating disorders often being common.
+Most young people are likely to be traumatised due to child sexual exploitation (CSE), compounded in some cases by other traumatic experiences such as neglect, and physical and domestic violence.
+Traumatic experiences mean that these young people are very vulnerable, with substance abuse, self-harm, depression, challenging behaviour, low self-esteem, and sleep and eating disorders often being common.